SamLee-dedeboy/AdvancedVisPA/README.md

 if(1.0 - dstAlpha == 0.0) break;
 ```
 In my final project, I plan to do empty space skipping described in:
-`SparseLeap: Efficient Empty Space Skipping for Large-Scale Volume Rendering`, so I think I might as well do a simple one in this assignment.
+`SparseLeap: Efficient Empty Space Skipping for Large-Scale Volume Rendering`, so I thought I might as well do a simple one in this assignment.

 ## Lighting
 In A3 my lighting implementation is quite simple, with just a single fixed point light and 0 ambient light.
 Also, there's probably some hidden bugs in it.
 So I add more functionalities to it in this assignment.